StylishThemes/Discourse-Dark/CONTRIBUTING.md

     ·property: value;
     ```

-* Try to wrap lines at around 80 characters.
 * Try to limit the style size:
   * Don't add any image URI's to the CSS; instead add the image into the `/images` directory; then point to using the following URL: `http://stylishthemes.github.io/Discourse-Dark/images/`{my-image.png}.
   * If possible, reduce any added selectors.
 Remember that Stylus requires an `!important` flag to override default styling, so a selector starting from the body isn't always necessary.